bfansports/amazon-api-gateway-url-shortener/README.md

 ## The name of the application (lowercase no spaces).
 This must be globally unique
 Parameter AppName [shortener]:

-## GitHub forked repository URL
-Parameter GithubRepository []:

-## Github Personal access token
-Parameter PersonalAccessToken:

 ## Shows you resources changes to be deployed and requires a 'Y' to initiate deploy
 Confirm changes before deploy [y/N]:

 ## SAM needs permission to be able to create roles to connect to the resources in your template
 Allow SAM CLI IAM role creation [Y/n]: